 How did a talk get 32 million views and the other only get 1,600 from the SAME EVENT?
 And how can you ensure you don’t end up with a TED Talk that flops?

-If you believe Brené Brown’s success was 100% luck, you should stop reading now.
+If you believe Brené Brown’s success was all luck, you should stop reading now.
 This article isn’t for you.

 Instead, let’s look at the intentional things you can do to increase the chances your TED Talk will go viral and get you long-term results (paid speaking, book deals, consulting customers and more).

-Here are the 3 things you can do:
+Here are the 3 main things we’ll explore in this article: